Third Council of the Lateran

-Among the many attendees at the Council was William of Tyre, the famous historian and, at the time, archbishop of Tyre.
+Among the many attendees at the Council was William of Tyre, the historian and, at the time, archbishop of Tyre.
 William was sent by Baldwin IV as the representative of the Kingdom of Jerusalem, and wrote about the journey to the Council in his history.
 The Kingdom of Hungary was represented by Andrew, Archbishop of Kalocsa.

 Archbishop-elect Berthold of Bremen attended, expecting to have his election confirmed although he had not taken major orders.
 His presence was resented by the other archbishops and the lobbying of Duke Henry the Lion of Saxony succeeded in getting his election quashed.
 His former teacher, Girard la Pucelle, spoke unavailingly in his defence.

+Effects

+Due to the 26th canon forbidding Christians from dwelling among Jews and Muslims, segregation laws were occasionally enforced by European governments against Jews, creating Jewish quarters.
+Later in Venice, the term ghetto was born from a segregated Jewish quarter.